 The name of the appetite suppressant that we dispense at our center is called Phentermine.
-We are also offering the Brand name of this medication which is called Adipex-P. These medications are safe; FDA approved, and have been available for over 50 years.
+We also offer the Brand name of this medication which is called Adipex-P. These medications are safe; FDA approved, and have been available for over 50 years.

 I think I have a slow metabolism.
 How much weight can I lose?

 Average weight loss in a month is typically 8-10 pounds.
 There are factors that may cause you to either lose more or less weight.
-Some of these factors could include: your adherence to the program; frequency /portions of food consumed, exercise, water intake, certain medications that you may be taking, as well as varias Health Issues, etc.
+Some of these factors could include: your adherence to the program; frequency /portions of food consumed, exercise, water intake, certain medications that you may be taking, as well as various health issues, etc.

 Are there any side effects from the medication?